FINALLY - the Truth about Plastics & the Environment

 Plastics are attacked by oxygen (in air), heat, sunlight, chemicals and even bacteria.
 Here are some books all about plastics degradation just to show how big and important this topic is.
 These books would not exist if plastics really were stable.

 It is clear that, once again, the so-called environmentalists have lied to us.
 I wrote to some prominent groups and pointed out that their websites are incorrect.
 Did they reply?
 Did they correct the errors?
 Do they care about the truth?
 You can probably guess the answer.
+Below are a few of the many scientific books on plastics degradation.

 Book Speaking Engagements: